-This book was created to serve as a guideline, and reference, for parents to track the milestones of their child for the first two years of life.
-Ideally, this book will be brought to all doctor appointments in order to guide the conversation with your child’s provider in reference to their growth and development, and to any concerns which become apparent.
+These blog posts listed below were created to serve as a guideline, and reference, for parents to track the milestones of their child for the first two years of life.
+Ideally, this milestone resources will be helpful to identify developmental progression in order to guide the conversation with your child’s provider in reference to their growth and development, and to any concerns which become apparent.

 It is important to note that all children develop at their own pace; however, the guidelines provided in this book are the accepted steps in development by doctors, service providers and educators alike.

-For ease of use, this book is broken down by the general developmental month span utilized in the medical community (i.e. 0-3 months, 3-6 months, etc.).
+For ease of use, these childhood development milestones are broken down by the general developmental month span utilized in the medical community (i.e. 0-3 months, 3-6 months, etc.).
 This book covers the following:

 - Speech/language milestones